erichirlemann/two-sets-numbers/README.md

 # Two sets of numbers

-A simple api serving two urls, every url serves a hardwired array of positive integers.
+A simple api serving two urls, every url serves a hardwired array of strings.
-This is used for evaluation purpose.
+The two sets of strings have:
+- some elements in common
+- some element only in set `one`
+- some element only in set `two`

 ## How to run
 `npm install`